 Parks and Recreation in Old Hickory

-One of the major perks of residing in Old Hickory is being surrounding by beautiful natural areas.
-Rockland Recreation Area, Tailwater Access Area, and Old Hickory Beach are all located within close proximity to each other, offering a combination of boating, swimming, hiking, fishing, and even sand vollyball.
+One of the major perks of residing in Old Hickory is being surrounded by beautiful natural areas.
+Rockland Recreation Area, Tailwater Access Area, and Old Hickory Beach are all located within close proximity to each other, offering a combination of boating, swimming, hiking, fishing, and even sand volleyball.
 Crooked Branch Park also provides plenty of hiking trails and scenic lake vistas for hiking enthusiasts.

-For those looking for a more urban vibe, Lock Two Park is an excellent option, featuring a playground for families and situated directly adjacent to the Cumberland.
+For those looking for a more urban vibe, Lock Two Park is an excellent option, featuring a playground for families and situated directly adjacent to the Cumberland river.
 Additionally, Waterford Lake is a small, restful green space located next to a suburban community, a hidden gem that most visitors overlook.

 12th Street Ball Field

 Small park with an informal ballfield

 Crooked Branch Park